-Some ideas jump out at you, some are a bit more subtle.
+Some ideas jump out at you; some are a bit more subtle.
 For instance, the partially white outlined black figure on the left may or may not be carrying a gun (symbolized by a dotted line).
-He has his hands up in a “Do not shoot me pose,” standing to the side of a foreboding policeman represented by a partial image of a Moai man sculpture from Easter Island.
-Of course, he might be praying (and therefore raising holy hands–meaning clean hands) to the ultimate authority–Jesus Christ, whose head is in the middle top of a stark white (for purity) police hat.
+He has his hands up in a “Do not shoot me pose,” standing to the side of a foreboding policeman represented by a partial, foreboding image of a Moai man sculpture from Easter Island.
+Of course, he might be praying (and therefore raising holy hands–meaning clean hands) to the ultimate authority–Jesus Christ, whose head (broadly rendered) is in the middle top of a stark white (for purity) police hat.

 But there’s fault to be found on both sides of the isle.
-While victims may question the modus operandi of authority when excessive police force is suspected, and far too often, lethal force to subdue individuals who don’t respond to their repeated commands, making split-second police decisions on who lives or dies is a conflicting responsibility not to be taken lightly.
+While victims may question the modus operandi of authority when excessive police force is suspected, making split-second police decisions on who lives or dies is a conflicting responsibility not to be taken lightly.
 Police have been trained to stand their ground against violent protesters without resorting to the leniency and luxury of the “stand your ground” law for the general public.
 It’s almost as if the police will be dammed (possibly shot dead) if they don’t (shoot early enough), and apparently, dammed if they do!

 I can’t fathom the challenges that African Americans (and many Latinos also) have been faced with growing up in a white dominated America, but recently watching Netflix’s 13th has enlightened me greatly.
 The police have a very difficult job maintaining law and order–especially to the satisfaction of a white dominated power elite.